arnaudluti/PS-LogonAudit/README.md

-# PS-AD-PasswordsStatus
+# PS-LogonAudit
-get your users password lifetime
+get logon logs from your DCs, identify the workstations where accounts logs on